outbrain-inc/outbrain-iOS-Framework/read-more-module-guide.md

 #### `numberOfSections` method

-Notice that `numberOfSections` method is the placee we are updating the `smartFeedManager` with the section index of the SmartFeed.
+Notice that `numberOfSections` method is the place to update the `smartFeedManager` with the section index of the SmartFeed.
 Make sure that you are updating the `outbrainSectionIndex` with the correct index:

 ```Swift